 March 21, 2010, CELEBRATING BLACK HISTORY

-In 2009-2011 The 1st Historic 501(c)3 Recorded Names of the 1973 2nd Generation Highwaymen Artists Movement.
+In 2009-2011, The 1st Historic 501(c)3 Recorded Names of the 2nd Generation 1973 Highwaymen Artists Movement.

 The story began well over fifty years ago; during the 1950s, a group of African American young men and one woman would decades later become known as the Florida Original Highwaymen.

 It was the beginning of a historic movement no one could have foreseen.
 Backus and Hair's unlikely friendship during segregation was forbidden when blacks and whites could not mix races.
 Their vision influenced "friends and family, blood and non-blood" and grew into twenty-six Original Hall of Fame Highwaymen.
-What started as a way out of poverty turned into a black history art movement that began during the Jim Crow era of the 1950s.
+What started as a way out of poverty became a black history art movement that began during the Jim Crow era of the 1950s.

 Early core Original Highwaymen Harold Newton taught Mary Ann Carroll to paint; others learned by watching.
 James Gibson was influenced by Alfred Hair, who taught many artists to paint.
 Decades later, Gibson became the first Highwayman to teach 2nd Generation female AJ Brown to paint and educate her on the Highwaymen's history.
-Gibson introduced Brown to early core Original Highwaymen Johnny Lee Daniels who also mentored her.
+Gibson introduced Brown to early core Original Highwaymen Johnny Lee Daniels, who mentored her.
 Johnny Daniels mentored and established Jimmy and Johnny Stovall, Kelvin Hair, AJ Brown, and Richard Edwards for over a decade.
 Original Highwaymen Willie Daniels continued to support and teach Brown after the death of his brother Johnny.

 In the late 1960s, according to Jimmy Stovall and his beginnings.
 The two legends are significant milestones for the Florida Highwaymen Historic 2nd Generation Artists.

-Roy McLendon Sr.: born in 1932, the 89 years young legend McLendon Sr. holds the highest seniority among the group today; he briefly served as a 2009 board member and only during the first historical 501(c)3.
+Roy McLendon Sr.: born in 1932, the 89-year-old legend McLendon Sr. holds the highest seniority among the group today; he briefly served as a 2009 board member and only during the first historical 501(c)3.
 His son Roy McLendon Jr. established himself in 1973 and has historically painted for over 40 years; the above image of Roy Jr. is to respect and honor the legend who has earned his place in history.
 His seniority marked the milestone of establishing the Florida Highwaymen Historic 2nd Generation in 1973.
 Daughter Kay manages her father; his second son Ray McLendon is also a well-known Highwaymen artist.

 *Livingston Roberts: born in Elkton, Florida, in 1941.
 Roberts died in 2004; his daughter Diane Roberts painted but hiatus-ed after she married.
 His sister Gertrude Walker was a member of the 1st By-Laws Committee; brother Francis Roberts and Nephew Francis Roberts Jr. hiatus-ed.